Olivia Knight: Career in Ireland

-Knight began to correspond with editors of The Nation in 1844, using the nom de plume "Thomasine".
+Knight began to correspond with editors of The Nation in 1844, using the nickname of "Thomasine".
 The name was likely in honour of Thomas Davis.
 Having corresponded with the Nation's editors for a number of years, she became a regular contributor in after the publication's revival in 1849.
 As "Thomasine of the Nation" she contributed prose, poems, and verse translations, in keeping with the Nation's nationalist tone.
 The themes of her poetry were emigration, separation, exile, alongside hope and religious faith.
 Knight's translations were primarily works of fiction, such as short stories in historical settings and contemporary fables on relevant topics including freedom of speech.
 These were mostly from French, and were published in the 1850s.
 Her translations were also published in James Duffy's magazines.
 During the period that Knight wrote for the Nation, she interacted with Mary Eva Kelly, who was known as "Eva of the Nation".